kiwixz/wfih/README.md

 A simple tool helping you keeping track of your [Warframe](https://www.warframe.com/) inventory.

-Its primary goal is to sort it by value on the market.
+Its primary goal is to show you what items to trade or transform to ducats.

 #